 Divided into four groups, the participants explored different people-centred practices and voted the most effective key-factors to let people-centred prevention become a reality.

 The following key-factors received the highest ranking:

 - Customise programmes & services.

 Please find more information in the symposium programme and the ENETOSH Newsletter #15, special edition XXI World Congress.

-Pictures, outcomes, impressions, flipcharts, presentations, and more soon to come on the ENETOSH Events page.
+Pictures, outcomes, impressions, flipcharts, presentations, and more on the ENETOSH Events page.